bishwaarun/junit-with-mockito/README.md

 **Explaination**
 - Junit Runtime is executed on the top of java.
 - Junit Platform Runtime takes test cases classes and executes it on the top of JRE.
-- Object creation and methods calling are done by Junit Platform Runtime.
+- For out test cases (Class + method) object creation and methods calling are done by Junit Platform Runtime.
 - It has 3 components.
     - Junit Jupiter Engine: It is also called Junit 5
     - Junit Vintage Engine: It is 4.x/3.x junit which is older version.